 |A through C||D through H||I through O||P through R||S through Z|

 The network or entity from which advertising content is consumed by a given inventory unit.
-Multiple sources may compete for display in a single unit (for example, AdSense and AdX as backfill challengers).
+Multiple sources may compete for display in a single unit (for example, AdSense or AdX as backfill challengers).

 An ad that stays fixed at the bottom of the user’s screen, even as the user scrolls up or down on the page.
 Swiping would let the user dismiss the ad in a mobile-friendly manner.